What Is Dental Cleaning?

 How To Afford Dental Cleaning

 The good news is that you don’t need insurance to gain access to high-quality dental care.
 Flossy uses a pay-as-you-go model that only charges you for the services you receive.
-No deductibles, no monthly premiums, no membership fees -- only transparent pricing that you’ll know before you go.
+No deductibles, no monthly premiums, no membership fees.

 And don’t worry – our providers are vetted against rigorous criteria to ensure that you’re only getting the highest quality care.
 They must meet certain standards before joining our network, such as: